tornseglare/ShootThemAll/README.md

 This code is rebuilt from the NeonShooter demo by SimonDarksideJ, found here: https://github.com/MonoGame/MonoGame.Samples

-Please note that you must install .NET Core 3.1 Runtime (LTS) for monogame to compile.
+Please note that you might need to install .NET Core 3.1 Runtime (LTS) for monogame to compile.

 # V1.7
 Using the matrix rotation to rotate some objects around a center on the screen.
 See the RotateSomeSkulls() function.
 The matrix is sent to the spriteBatch.Begin() function and affects all Draw() calls afterwards.